Dipti821/Kickstart-Solution/README.md

 # Kickstart-Solution

-This repository will contain solution of kickstart problem in C++ language.
+This repository will contain solutions of kickstart problems in C++ language.